-Do you wear a custom knee brace to combat knee instability?
+Do you wear a custom knee brace to combat knee ligament instability?

 Custom Knee Braces and Rehab are the Best non-Surgical Options to Fight Knee Instability

-I also wear a custom, rigid, hinged knee brace due to an ACL injury resulting in severe stability problems in my left knee.
-I have experienced a few chronic issues with these braces over the years, which I will get to these issues shortly, but all-in-all, customized knee braces are a true lifesaver for those wanting to maintain an active lifestyle while dealing with knee advanced problems.
+I've been wearing a custom, rigid, hinged knee brace due to an ACL injury resulting in severe stability problems in my left knee for over 20 years.
+And I have experienced a few chronic issues with these braces over the years, which I will get to these issues shortly, but all-in-all, customized knee braces are a true lifesaver for those wanting to maintain an active lifestyle while dealing with knee advanced problems.

 Knee Injuries are a Pain in the Leg Joint